snthl-s/MD-Repo/RESUME.md

 - Developed UI's for the clients to set the premium calculation parameters.
 - Customized the Spout library to generate excel sheets with formatting.
 - Generate the reports in excel format through UI's.
+- Created a core Java application to perform data migration from old system to current system.

 <b>IT IS C2 Application Support </b>